leogaggl/betterforboothby/content/page/get-involved.md

 ### 4. Spread the Word

 The most powerful thing you can do is talk to your friends, family, and neighbours.
-Tell them why you believe Boothby deserves better and why you're supporting this movement.
+Tell them why you believe the Electorate of Boothby deserves better and why you're supporting this movement.

 *   Follow us on social media (links to be added).
 *   Share our posts and invite your friends to follow us.